flapi.yaml

 Setup

 No extensions needed!
-Just specify the file path:
+Just specify the file path as a connection property:

 # flapi.yaml